jendabek/BlenderRenderController/README.md

 	- This will probably affect you if one of the required programs is installed in a protected folder (like "Program Files")
 	- Work-around: Launch _BlenderRenderController.exe_ from the command line, you can download a convenient _.bat_ file [here](https://github.com/jendabek/BlenderRenderController/blob/master/BlenderRenderController/utilities/runWin7.bat).

+- Older versions of FFmpeg may fail to join chunks if AAC audio is used ([link](https://trac.ffmpeg.org/wiki/Encode/AAC#NativeFFmpegAACencoder))

 ## CREDITS